atk4/data/docs/conditions.rst

 Negate method has behind the full map of conditions so any condition object can be negated, e.g negating '>=' results in '<', etc.
 For compound conditionss this method is using De Morgan's laws, e.g::

-	// using $compoundCondition1 defined above
+	// using $scope1 defined above
 	// results in "(Name not like 'ABC%') or (Country does not equal 'US')"
-	$compoundCondition1->negate();
+	$scope1->negate();

-.. php:method:: createAnd(AbstractCondition $conditionA, AbstractCondition $conditionB, $_ = null);
+.. php:method:: createAnd(...$conditions);

-Merge number of conditions using AND as junction.
-Returns the resulting CompoundCondition object.
+Merge $conditions using AND as junction.
+Returns the resulting Scope object.

-.. php:method:: createOr(AbstractCondition $conditionA, AbstractCondition $conditionB, $_ = null);
+.. php:method:: createOr(...$conditions);

-Merge number of conditions using OR as junction.
-Returns the resulting CompoundCondition object.
+Merge $conditions using OR as junction.
+Returns the resulting Scope object.

 .. php:method:: simplify();